glynjackson/django-time-out/README.rst

 Django Time Out
 ============

-A reusable Django that allows you to put your Django site into maintenance mode.
+A reusable Django application that allows you to put your Django site into maintenance mode.

 Installation
 ------------